abdulmanafpv/Machine-Learning-Projects/README.md

     Logistic Regression is used for this classification.
 3) Identify Advertisment in a Webpage.

-    Built a model for classify Advertisment or Article content in Webpage.
+    Built a model for classify Advertisement or Article content in Webpage.

     Decision Tree is used for predicting an Advertisement or Article Content
 4) Identify Spam Mails